A Simple Measure of Robustness for External Validity under Covariate Shifts: Introduction

-I apply my robustness procedure to study the Oregon health insurance experiment, whose findings have profound implications for public health.
-I replicate results in \citet{finkelstein2012oregon} and compute the robustness measure for several outcomes capturing recipients' heath-care utilization and financial strain.
-As discussed in \citet{finkelstein2012oregon} and \citet{finkelstein2013oregon}, the Oregon lottery recipients are older, in worse health, and feature a higher proportion of white individuals compared to the national average.
-These features invite questions about the robustness of \citet{finkelstein2012oregon} findings for policy-making in other states.
-The differences in magnitude and sign between the effects of Medicaid expansion in Oregon and Massachusetts have motivated an effort to reconcile the discrepancy by identifying different populations of beneficiaries in the two states \citep{kowalski2018reconciling}.
-My robustness exercise is complementary to \citet{kowalski2018reconciling}: I compute the smallest change in the distribution of the key covariates identified by \citet{finkelstein2013oregon}, relative to the Oregon benchmark, that can eliminate the positive effect of the lottery on recipients' health-care utilization and financial strain outcome measures.
-I find that the increase in outpatients visits is the most robust outcome among the measures of health-care utilization and financial strain.
+I apply my robustness procedure to study the Oregon health insurance experiment, whose findings have informed policy adoption in public health \citep{OregonNYT}.
+Focusing on health-care utilization and financial strain outcomes, I evaluate the robustness of the policy-effects estimates in \citet{finkelstein2012oregon} to covariate shifts.
+The recipients of the Oregon lottery are predominantly older, in poorer health, and with a larger proportion of White individuals than the national average \citep{finkelstein2013oregon}.
+These demographic features invite questions about the robustness of the Oregon experiment's outcomes, especially if they are used to shape policies in other states.
+Differences in the magnitude and sign of the effects of the Medicaid expansions in Oregon and Massachusetts have motivated \citet{kowalski2023reconciling} to investigate the different populations of beneficiaries in the two states.
+My robustness exercise is complementary: I compute the smallest covariate shift from the Oregon experiment that eliminates the lottery's positive effects on health-care utilization and financial strain.
+Among the outcomes considered, outpatient visits are the most robust.